The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Acknowledgements

 \section{Acknowledgements}

 RWS\ thanks Matthew Leifer for having introduced him to causal networks and for discussions on the ideas in this article.
 We would also like to thank Jonathan Barrett, Cozmin Ududec and especially Dominik Janzing for helpful discussions, and Howard Wiseman for comments on a draft of the article.
 Part of this work was completed while CJW was a student in the Perimeter Scholars International program. \ Research at Perimeter Institute is supported in part by the Government of Canada through NSERC and by the Province of Ontario through MRI.
-CJW is supported by the Canadian Excellence Research Chairs (CERC) Program and the Canadian Institute for Advanced Research (CIFAR).

 \begin{appendix}